 Before we left Bamburgh we drove through the town and then out towards the Bamburgh Castle golf course.

 The last image image shows just how tight the parking is on the Windurg road.
-I wanted to see if I could replicate the images of the castle that decorated the walls of the rented house.
+We stopped as I wanted to see if I could replicate the images of the castle that had decorated the walls of the rented house.

 We managed to get both batteries and a set of precision screwdrivers – problem fixed!